 Katie-Ellen: I’d say the baby is gone to source again safe and sound, and the ghost now is the memory and the aftermath of loss.
 Your body may feel like a haunted place for the time being, not because the spirit of the baby is there but because mind and body are one.
 But it’s not for me or anyone to say for sure.
 The one card in the Tarot most suggestive of a ghost…as in an active, ongoing haunting is The Moon card.
-It’s absent here and a card is most conspicuous by its absence.
+It’s absent here and a card is sometimes actually most conspicuous by its absence.

 Questioner: That’s such a weight off my mind, I can’t begin to tell you.